lightninglabs/L402/protocol-specification.md

 Note that the LSAT proxy must be HTTP/2 compatible to accommodate requests for gRPC backend services, since the gRPC client expects to be talking to a server that "speaks" HTTP/2.

-Upon receipt of a request for a URI of an LSAT-proxied backend service that lacks LSAT credentials,, the server should reply with a challenge encoded in the grpc-status-details-bin HTTP header as a serialized gRPC Status proto message, to be deserialized on the client side.
+Upon receipt of a request for a URI of an LSAT-proxied backend service that lacks LSAT credentials, the server should reply with a challenge encoded in the grpc-status-details-bin HTTP header as a serialized gRPC Status proto message, to be deserialized on the client side.
 Once deserialized, the proto will look roughly like this object:

 ```javascript
 {